bianjieai/spartan-cosmos/docs/features/gov.md

 proportion of `NoWithVeto` votes is inferior to 1/3 (excluding `Abstain` votes).

-### Inheritance

-If a delegator does not vote, it will inherit its validator vote.

-- If the delegator votes before its validator, it will not inherit from the validator's vote.
-- If the delegator votes after its validator, it will override its validator vote with its own.
-If the proposal is urgent, it is possible that the vote will close before delegators have a chance to react and override their validator's vote.
-This is not a problem, as proposals require more than 2/3rd of the total voting power to pass before the end of the voting period.
-If more than 2/3rd of validators collude, they can censor the votes of delegators anyway.

 ### Validator’s punishment for non-voting

 At present, validators are not punished for failing to vote.